EXPLAINER: How was Turkey’s veto of Nordic NATO bid avoided?

 “Many, many people (in Sweden) are afraid,” she said.

+Welat Nehri, chairman of the Kurdish association in Finland, is highly concerned about the memorandum and “what changes it may bring.”

+“Turkey’s perception of terrorism differs greatly from the way it is defined in Western law," Nehri said in emailed comments to The Associated Press.
+“In Turkey, anyone who criticizes Erdogan’s actions and doesn't act within the laws he has set is classified as a terrorist.”

-Olsen reporter from Copenhagen and Tanner reported from Helsinki.
+Olsen reported from Copenhagen, Denmark, and Tanner reported from Helsinki.
 Sylvie Corbet and Jill Lawless in Madrid contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.